StuyPulse/team694.github.io/resources/stuysplash2021/index.md

 [Presentation](
 https://docs.google.com/presentation/d/1DR4fiVbVvcC46MpaIfKRxfQ5okzx3CciGr-sISU3pTU/edit?usp=sharing)

-> Crash course of what the season is like for those who have not attended an in-person FRC season before; what to expect, what to plan for, and how to have fun
+> Crash course of what the season is like for those who have not attended an in-person FRC season before; what to expect, what to plan for, and how to have fun.

 ### Programming with the Romi <small>with Michael Lee</small>
 [Presentation](